-Leasing costs - Direct and incremental costs we incur to lease the properties are capitalized and amortized over the term of the lease, usually one year.
+Direct and incremental costs we incur to lease the properties are capitalized and amortized over the term of the lease, usually one year.
 Amortization of leasing costs is included in property operating expenses.
-Pursuant to the property management agreement with our property managers, we will pay a leasing fee equal to one payment of each lease's monthly rent (see Note 7).
-As of September 30, 2014 and 2013, we have not recorded any leasing costs.
+Pursuant to the property management agreement with our property managers, we will pay a leasing fee equal to one payment of each lease's monthly rent.
+As of December 31, 2014 and September 30, 2014, we have not recorded any leasing costs.

+Depreciation and Amortization

-Depreciation and amortization - Depreciation is computed using the straight-line method over the estimated useful lives of the buildings and improvements, which are generally between 5 and 40 years.
-Depreciation expense related to our properties was \$146,856 for the year ended September 30, 2014.
-Amortization expense related to the Company's in-place lease intangible asset is calculated based on the remaining useful life of the initial lease term and was \$147,766 for the year ended September 30, 2014.
+Depreciation related to our properties is computed using the straight-line method over the estimated useful lives of the buildings and improvements, which are generally between 5 and 40 years.
+Amortization expense is related to the Company's in-place lease intangible asset and is calculated based on the remaining useful life of the initial lease terms.
+Depreciation and amortization expense was \$85,425 for the three months ended December 31, 2014, consisting of \$73,644 in depreciation expense and \$11,781 in amortization expense.
+Depreciation and amortization expense was \$6,896 for the three months ended December 31, 2013, which consisted solely of depreciation expense.
+Depreciation and amortization expense was \$294,622 for the twelve months ended September 30, 2014, consisting of \$146,856 in depreciation expense and \$147,766 in amortization expense.